How to install plug-in filters in Photoshop

 - You can select an additional plug-ins folder in Photoshop Preferences.

-Call the command Edit on Windows or Photoshop for Mac OS, then -> Preferences -> Plug-ins & Scratch Disk.
+Call the command Edit on Windows or Photoshop on Mac OS X, then -> Preferences -> Plug-ins & Scratch Disk.

 Select Additional Plug-ins Folder, then use the button Choose to select a folder or directory from the list.